-'''

 nice -19 large-computation

-'''

 starts the program large-computation with nice level 19, i.e., the lowest possible priority.
 Any level between 0 (the default for a user process) and 19 can be used.
-If the program is already running and one decides to lower the priority this can be done using renice as in where 12345 is the process identification number (PID) of the program to be reniced.
+If the program is already running and one decides to lower the priority this can be done using renice as in renice -n 19 12345 where 12345 is the process identification number (PID) of the program to be reniced.